Roskomnadzor: Russian Wikipedia

 On 1 March 2022, Roskomnadzor threatened to block access to Russian Wikipedia over the article "Вторжение России на Украину (2022)" ("Russia's invasion of Ukraine (2022)"), claiming that the article contained "illegally distributed information" including "reports about numerous casualties among service personnel of the Russian Federation and also the civilian population of Ukraine, including children".
 Roskomnadzor made similar threats on 31 March, demanding that Wikipedia remove any information about the invasion that is "misinforming" Russians or it could face a fine of up to 4 million rubles (approximately US$49,000).

 The Daily Stormer

-In 2017, the neo-Nazi website The Daily Stormer was briefly moved to a Russian domain name, but Roskomnazdor subsequently acted to remove its access, and the site was subsequently moved to the dark web.
+In 2017, the neo-Nazi website The Daily Stormer was briefly moved to a Russian domain name, but Roskomnazdor subsequently acted to remove its access, and the site moved to the dark web.

 Telegram

 On 16 April 2018, Roskomnadzor ordered Russian ISPs to block access to the instant messenger Telegram, as the company refused to hand over the encryption keys for users' chats to Russian authorities.
-The information watchdog applied the method of mass IP address blockings, hitting the major hosting providers, such as Amazon, and disrupting hundreds of Russian internet services.
+The information watchdog applied the method of mass IP address blockings, hitting major hosting providers, such as Amazon, and disrupting hundreds of Russian internet services.
 Roskomnadzor had to abandon this approach, but failed to implement any other means to stop Russian users from accessing Telegram.
-In the end, the Roskomnadzor and other government structures set up their own channels in the "outlawed" app.
+In the end, Roskomnadzor and other government structures set up their own channels in the "outlawed" app.
 In mid-2020 Roskomnadzor officially gave up on trying to block Telegram.